Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

     - As an example, do not sort names alphabetically and then assign IDs in sequential order or do not include initials as part of the identifier
 4. Participants must keep this same identifier for the entire project, never change a participant's ID
     - This applies across all waves of data collection
     - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study more than once.
 The participant still keeps the same ID throughout the study.
-You can use other variables to identify the unique instances of that participant (ex: teacher ID associated with that student or cohort associated with that student)
+You can use other variables to identify the unique instances of that participant (ex: cohort associated with that participant)
 5. If confidentiality was promised to schools or districts, assign identifiers to sites as well

 <div class="figure" style="text-align: center">